dileep-me/prime-video-dashboard/README.md

 - **Genre Popularity**: A heatmap showing the popularity of different genres.
 - **Retention Curve**: A chart showing user retention rates over time.

-## How to Use

-To view the dashboard:

-1. Download the `.pbix` file from this repository.
-2. Open the file using Power BI Desktop.
-3. Explore the different tabs and visualizations to gain insights into Prime Video's performance.

-## Contributing

-Contributions are welcome!
-If you would like to improve the dashboard or suggest new features:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.